YichunRen/AutoPhrase/README.md

 - Note: this is a replication of [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) by Jingbo Shang.

 ## To Run
-### Warning: The pipeline only support a full run for one dataset now.
+#### Warning: The pipeline only support a full run for one dataset now.
+Please reset the repo if you want to try another dataset.

 ### Docker
 ```